 Simple Powerful.
 Chat for Teams.
-A multimodal chat, designed for desktop, Android, and iPhone..
+A multimodal chat, designed for desktop, ios and android.

 BranchOut, a professional network on Facebook had grown to 800 million users.
 But they had no way use Branchout anymore to connect to professionals or coworkers.
 They were bringing their own device in workplace and also using it communicate it coworkers.